Marketing91

 Intensive growth is when a firm grows by expanding its product line or its market reach.
 Thus, if a firm introduces a new product, enters a new market, or further develops its own competency, than the firm is undergoing intensive growth.
 Intensive growth strategies are likely to help the firm grow in the market faster and make the company stronger.

 Intensive growth can be best explained with a reference to the product market expansion grid.
-We highly recommend that you read that article before reading this one.
 The product market expansion grid takes the product and the market into consideration and then suggests 4 strategies for intensive growth which a firm can implement.

-Market penetration – Market penetration is the most commonly used strategy for intensive growth.
+Market penetration is the most commonly used strategy for intensive growth.
 This strategy is used when the current products are expanding in current markets.
+Basically existing customers in existing markets are targeted.
 Thus a firm might reduce the price of the product to penetrate the market better.
 This ensures that the firm expands its market share and shows intensive growth.

-Market development – Market development happens when an existing product is introduced in a new market environment.
+Market development strategy happens when an existing product is introduced in a new market environment.
 In such a case, the company will have to use various promotional tactics as well as implement a marketing strategy to cover the new market.

-Diversification strategy – The last strategy of intensive growth is diversification strategy.
+The last strategy of intensive growth is the diversification strategy.
 Most commonly observed in geographical expansion, this form of intensive growth strategy takes place when a new product is introduced in a new market.
 Thus the challenges involved in diversification strategy is huge, but if the strategy is a success, than the profit and return on investment is huge as well.

 Thus, overall there are many ways to show intensive growth for a company.
 The company has to implement one or more strategy at any given point of time to show continuous intensive growth.